pakeke-constructor/umg-mod-monorepo/rgb_chess/server/battle/attack_behaviour/attack_beh.md

-# QUICK NOTE:
+# QUESTION: Why is all the code in this directory so trash?
-This originally used to be it's own mod.
+This originally used to be it's own mod. (`attack_behaviour` mod)<br>

-this is why this part of the code is so spagetti and shitty.

-# attack behaviour mod:
+As such, it contains a lot of shitty abstractions to communicate with other mods. <br>
+I ended up binding this mod to rgb-chess directly, because quite frankly, the `attack_behaviour` mod was complete trash.<br>

+# general info:

 ```lua